 - Copy of I-94 card (front & back) or automated I-94 form

 - Copy the entire application before mailing to USCIS

 - Sign up for Informed Delivery with USPS for advanced warning when to expect the EAD card to be delivered after it has been shipped by USCIS.

 - Submit OPT Application to USCIS by mail (do not use the online form)**

 - OGS recommends sending the application via FedEx or USPS Priority so that you can track your package.

 *Students applying for Post-Completion Optional Practical Training (OPT) who will potentially move to a new home during application processing should consider using an alternative address on the Form I-765 to receive the EAD.
 USCIS processing is currently an average 90 days.
-Applicants may ask a trusted family member or friend to use their US address on the Form I-765.
-Include the recipient’s name in Question 3 using “C/O First Name Last Name”.
+Applicants may ask a trusted family member or friend to use their U.S. address on the Form I-765.
+See OGS Sample Form I-765 for details.